Reveal-Energy-Services/orchid-python-api/README.md

 the `conda ` virtual environment with all packages you want to use available in the Anaconda/Miniconda ecosystem and, within that virtual environment, use `pip` to install `orchid-python-api`.

-- Open an Anaconda (Power)shell console.
+- Open an Anaconda Powershell console.
 - Optionally create a directory for your work.
     - We symbolically call it `/path/to/orchid-virtualenv`.
     - Change to the current working directory by executing `chdir /path/to/orchid-virtualenv`.
 - Create an empty virtual environment by running `conda create --name <your-virtualenv-name> python=3.8`.
 - Activate the virtual environment by running `conda activate <your-virtualenv_name>`
 - Optionally install jupyter lab or jupyter notebook if you wish to use these tools to explore.
-- Install orchid by running `pip install orchid-python-api`.
+- Install Orchid by running `pip install orchid-python-api`.

 ## Configure the Orchid Python API